 a. comply with our criteria as set out on the Website; and

-b. submit your fully completed application form through the Website by no later than 11:59pm on February 7th 2017.
+b. submit your fully completed application form via email by no later than 11:59pm on February 7th 2018.

 1. If your application is successful you will receive an email offering you a place on the Programme (the “Offer Email”).
 In order to accept this offer, you must comply with the requirements set out in the Offer Email, however we are entitled (but not obliged) to treat our offer as accepted once we receive the enrolment form from you (“Acceptance”).

 2. If Acceptance does not occur by 11:59pm on the day that is the 7th day after the day on which you received the Offer Email, your application to the Programme will be deemed withdrawn and your place on the Programme will be offered to another applicant.

 3. On Acceptance you agree to be bound by these Terms and to pay the Programme fee as detailed in Section D below.

 1. The fee for participating in the Programme will be £2700 + VAT (the “Programme Fee”).
 An early bird discount of £250 will be applicable to the Programme Fee if your application form is submitted to us by 11:59pm on December 20th 2017.

 2. We require payment within 14 days of Acceptance (the “Payment Date”).

 3. Notwithstanding any other provision of these Terms, if you fail to remit payment on or before the Payment Date, your application to the Programme will be deemed withdrawn and your place on the Programme will be offered to another applicant.
 We reserve the right to issue an invoice for the Programme Fee at any time after Acceptance even if your place on the Programme has been withdrawn pursuant to this clause, or for any other reason, and you shall be obliged to pay the Programme Fee within 14 days of that invoice.